albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 We can use a `Dog`, `Cat` and `Bird` wherever a `Pet` is required.
-Now say that we need to write a method, say `doYourThing()`, that takes a `Pet` and if it is a dog, it barks, if it is a cat it meows and if it is a bird is tweets.
+Now say that we need to write a method, say `doYourThing()`, that takes a `Pet` and if it is a dog it barks, if it is a cat it meows and if it is a bird is tweets.
 Consider the following example.

 **⚠️ NOT RECOMMENDED.
 BAD PROGRAMMING PRACTICE!!**